 Forest Laboratories was the best performer on the S&P 500 after Actavis said it would acquire the specialty pharmaceuticals company in a cash and stock deal valued at about $25 billion.
 Forest Lab shares jumped 27.5 percent to $91.04 while Actavis shares rose 5.0 percent to $201.47.

 The benchmark 10-year U.S. Treasury note was up 9/32, with the yield at 2.7123 percent.

 In Europe, the pan-European FTSEurofirst 300 index closed with very slight gains.
 German Bund futures rose 0.2 percent, while Greek bond yields hovered around their lowest level since the country's debt restructuring as international lenders said they would return to Athens this week to assess the delivery of economic reforms.

 YEN LOSES GROUND

-The big loser from the BoJ action and subsequent bank-led Nikkei rally was the yen, which lost ground against all of its major currency peers, with the dollar gaining 0.3 percent.
+The big loser from the BoJ action and subsequent bank-led Nikkei rally was the yen, which lost ground against all its major currency peers, with the dollar gaining 0.4 percent.

-The Japanese action had helped "reverse the recent dollar/yen bear trend" said Tom Levinson, currency strategist at ING, adding he thought 102.85/95 yen resistance would hold for now.
+The Japanese action helped "reverse the recent dollar/yen bear trend," said Tom Levinson, currency strategist at ING, adding that he thought 102.85/95 yen resistance would hold for now.

-The U.S. dollar index fell 0.2 percent against a basket of currencies, while the euro rose 1.1 against the yen to post a new February high.
+The U.S. dollar index, which measures the greenback against a basket of six currencies, fell 0.2 percent, while the euro rose 0.8 percent against the yen to post a new February high.

-After initially weathering a bout of profit-taking, gold slid away from its near 3-1/2-month peak to fall 0.5 percent.
+After initially weathering a bout of profit-taking, gold slid from a near 3-1/2-month peak, shedding 0.5 percent.

-U.S. crude futures jumped 1.1 percent, boosted by robust demand for heating fuel, as well as a weaker dollar and supply disruptions in Libya.
-Brent crude rose 0.4 percent, nearing $110 a barrel.
+U.S. crude futures jumped 2.4 percent, boosted by robust demand for heating fuel, as well as a weaker dollar and supply disruptions in Libya.
+Brent crude rose 1.2 percent, topping $110 a barrel.